(From the Women’s Retreat, April 2014)

 For years I lead Bible Studies for teen girls and then women.
 But as my condition got worse I found other things to do.
 When He closed one door there was always another one for me to walk through.

-I designed quilted banners and made all but two of them.
+I designed the quilted banners for SPEP and made all but two of them.
 They hung in the auditorium when we worshiped there.
 Some of them are in the Narthex rooms now.

 I taught myself copy-writing and editing so I could work on various incarnations of the church newsletter as well as a women’s newsletter and one for Sunday School teachers.